InamTaj/jslint-configs/README.md

 The way this lint configuration is setup as follows:

-- Base Configuration (Parent configuration - includes all standard JS linting rules)
+- **Base Configuration** (Parent configuration - includes all standard JS linting rules)
-- React Configuration (Inherits from Base Config - adds up all standard React.js and JSX linting rules)
+- **React Configuration** (Inherits from Base Config - adds up all standard React.js and JSX linting rules)
+- **React Native Configuration** (Inherits from React Config - adds up RN specific rules on top of React rules)
-- Node Configuration (Inherits from Base Config - adds up all standard Node.js linting rules)
+- **Node Configuration** (Inherits from Base Config - adds up all standard Node.js linting rules)

 _Let the picture speak a thousand words!_